kontena/docs/advanced/grids.md

 ## Show Kontena Platform Grid Cloud-Config

-Outputs cloud-config YAML that can be used as a basis for installing and joining Kontena Nodes to current Kontena Platform.
+Outputs cloud-config YAML that can be used as a basis for installing and joining Kontena Nodes to a current Kontena Platform.

 ```
 $ kontena grid cloud-config